 The first grape vines were planted here in 1856, just after the massive gold rushes.
 The climate of central Victoria, with its long hours of summer sunshine, coupled with deep soils, make it ideal for growing the robust, fully flavoured shiraz and cabernet sauvignon for which the region is famous.
 The area also produces chardonnay, riesling, sauvignon blanc and sangiovese, all of which bear distinct regional characters.

 Time your trip to coincide with one of the region's popular food and wine events.
-Make your way down to Bendigo's Rosalind Park in autumn for the Strategem Bendigo Winemakers Festival or visit tranquil Belvoir Park Estate for the Belvoir Park Food and Wine Festival in spring.
+Make your way down to Bendigo's Rosalind Park in autumn for the Strategem Bendigo Winemakers Festival or join the yearly Bendigo Uncorked Week in October for wine and food experiences in historic venues across the city.

 Bendigo wine region